Aditya1286/Akademix/features.md

 - 💼 Q1 2026: Enterprise solutions and API access

 ## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details .

 ## 📞 Contact
 For questions or feedback, please reach out to: